-Research on how long CBD stays in saliva isn’t as robust as other areas.
+Research on how long CBD stays in the saliva isn’t as robust as in other areas.
 If you consume CBD oil, expect the dose to last in your oral fluids for up to three days.
 The duration may be longer depending on your method and frequency of use.

 Once you consume the CBD oil, it will appear on the saliva test within minutes.
 Fortunately, few companies use this method to look for THC or hemp-derived CBD in the body.
 States that permit cannabis allow people to have up to four nanograms of CBD per milliliter in their saliva.